|Credit Building Rating:

 Capital One Platinum card vs. Capital One Platinum Secured Credit Card

 Unlike the Capital One Platinum, the Capital One Platinum Secured is a secured credit card, which means you’ll need to put down a refundable security deposit before you can use the card.
-While this may not work if you’re short on cash or want to avoid tying up money, it could offer a big advantage if you want more control over your credit limit and, consequently, your credit utilization.
+While this added cost may not work if you’re short on cash or want to avoid tying up money, it could offer a big advantage if you want more control over your credit limit and, consequently, your credit utilization.
 Not to mention there’s a possibility you could graduate to an unsecured card, as some users have reported.